What is Second Home Insurance?

 Why do you need second home insurance?

-As it’s not your main property and will likely at times be left vacant, if something goes wrong it might not be noticed immediately, and this could mean that the price to repair it is higher.
-A second home is at higher risk of theft, vandalism and water damage due to burst pipes.
+As it’s not your main property and will likely at times be left vacant, if something goes wrong, it might not be noticed immediately, and this could mean that the price to repair it is higher.
+A vacant second home may be at higher risk of theft, vandalism and water damage due to burst pipes.

-- The property is left vacant for more than 30 consecutive days.
+- The property is unoccupied for more than 30 consecutive days.

 - You have a holiday home used seasonally or rented to paying guests, including Airbnb use.